 The terms 'software' and 'package' are not used interchangeably in the Chocolatey community.
 It's important to understand the distinction between them and how they are related.

-- Chocolatey - Windows package manager for software management, can also be considered a framework
+- Chocolatey - Windows package manager for software management; can also be considered a framework.

 - NuGet - Framework and .NET package manager for software libraries.
-Chocolatey uses the NuGet packaging framework
+Chocolatey uses the NuGet packaging framework.

-- Package - See What are Chocolatey Packages?.
-Packages can contain the software they represent and the final location of software may or may not be in the package.
+- Package - See 'What are Chocolatey Packages?' for more information.
+Packages may or may not contain the software they represent and the final location of software may or may not be in the package.

 - Native Installer - Actual installers that install software into Programs and Features, "natively" on a Windows machine.
 This is like MSI, InnoSetup (exe), NSIS (exe), InstallShield (exe/msi), etc. Windows has over 20 different installer formats.

-- Install Package - packages that wrap native installers
+- Install Package - Packages that wrap native installers.

-- Extension Package - packages that provide extensions to Chocolatey's PowerShell module through additional PowerShell modules.
+- Extension Package - Packages that provide extensions to Chocolatey's PowerShell module through additional PowerShell modules.

-- Metapackage - packages that only exist to take dependencies on other packages, usually as a way of providing one command to get a complete setup.
+- Metapackage - Packages that only exist to take dependencies on other packages, usually as a way of providing one command to get a complete setup.
 Some metapackages exist to provide discoverability, such as "git" versus "git.install."
 The git package just depends on git.install, so running the install for either package will result in the git software being installed on the machine.